danrot/master-thesis/01_introduction.md

 The API is built with content management in mind.
-PHPCR stores weak structured data as documents in hierachical trees, so it combines the best of document-orientated and XML databases.
+PHPCR stores weak structured data as documents in hierachical trees, so it combines the best of document-oriented and XML databases.
 In addition to that it also adds features like searching, versioning and access control. [see @phpcr2014a]

 PHPCR also enables Sulu to store content in a very dynamic way.
 Sulu can define